CSCI-UA 480 (Algorithmic Problem Solving)

 Exams

-There will be a midterm and a final exam.
+There will be two paper based exams.
 All exams are cumulative, timed and synchronous.
-The exams are paper-based.
-You are expected to write algorithms and apply given algorithms (no coding).
+You are expected to write algorithms (in a programming language independent fashion) and apply given algorithms (no coding).

-Missing an exam: If you miss the midterm exam, the final exam score will count for both exams.
-If you miss the final exam, you will receive a grade of incomplete in the course and you will need to take the final exam during the first week of the spring semester.
+Missing an exam: If you miss the exam 1, the exam 2 score will count for both.
+If you miss the exam 2, you will receive a grade of incomplete in the course and you will need to take the exam 2 during the first week of the spring semester.

 Homework / Weekly Problem Sets